Salaga (film): Plot

-Salaga's real name was Vijay Kumar, who was from Uttar Karnataka.
-He arrived in Bangalore with his headmaster father and mother for his education.
-Vijay's father learns that their village people are also working as a coolies in the city, where he teaches their children, in order for them to be educated, but was ridiculed by Indra, Shetty, Seena and SI Ashwath, who makes the coolies believe their false statements for doing good to them.
-One day, Vijay thrashed Naga, when he harassed Sanjana's friend Kavya, where he was arrested by Ashwath in charges of killing Naga.
-Vijay tried to prove his innocence to his father and mother, but to no avail, After facing the embarrassment by their people, Vijay's father and mother committed suicide, leaving Vijay devastated.
+Past: Vijay Kumar hails from Uttar Karnataka, and he arrives in Bangalore with his headmaster father and mother for his education.
+Vijay's father learns that their village people are also working as labourers in the city.
+He teaches their children in the city in order for them to be educated, but is ridiculed by Indra, Shetty, Seena and SI Ashwath, who makes the labourers believe their false statements about doing good for them.
+One day, Vijay thrashes Naga as he harassed Sanjana's friend Kavya.

-Vijay was sent to a remand home where he learnt that Naga was actually killed by Slum Shetty, Seena and Indra, upon the request of Ashwath, as he suspected Vijay to be Kavya's (Ashwath's daughter) boyfriend and also wanted to embarrass Vijay's father.
-After his release from remand home, Vijay killed Ashwath where he was arrested again and sentenced to prison.
-After revealing his past to Samrat, Salaga escapes by shooting himself in his leg and blames Samrat for encounter-killing him.
+Vijay gets arrested by Ashwath in charges of killing Naga, where he tries to prove his innocence to his father and mother, but to no avail.
+After facing the embarrassment by their people, Vijay's father and mother commits suicide, leaving Vijay devastated.
+Vijay is sent to a remand home where he learns that Naga was actually killed by Slum Shetty, Seena and Indra upon the request of Ashwath as he suspects Vijay to be Kavya's (Ashwath's daughter) boyfriend and also wants to embarrass Vijay's father.
+After his release from remand home, Vijay kills Ashwath.
+He is arrested again and sentenced to prison.

+Present: After revealing his past to Samrat, Salaga escapes by shooting himself in his leg and blames Samrat for encounter-killing him.
 After the enquiry at the court, Salaga is released due to lack of evidence.
-Salaga tracks down Indra at a temple festival to kill him, After a confrontation with Samrat, Salaga manages to capture Indra and kills him, thus avenging his parents' death.
-Salaga surrenders himself to Samrat, where he is taken to prison.
+Salaga tracks down Indra at a temple festival and kills him, thus avenging his parents' death.
+Salaga surrenders himself and is taken to prison.